tannerdolby/eleventy-photo-gallery/README.md

 ### Project notes
 `.eleventy.js` is currently configured to use manual passthrough file copy to include `/images` and `/css` directories in the _site output.

-`/gallery/` holds all of the markdown template files and front matter for each image in the gallery.
-These templates are using the layout `feature.njk` by utilizing the directory data file `gallery.11tydata.json`.

 `/_includes/` houses the two layouts for this project.

 * `_includes/layouts/base.njk`: the home page template